dashdotdotdashdotdot/blogDeDD/content/post/2024-02-25-/index.md

 ---
-title: Some useful functions for Art II
+title: Some useful functions for Art
 author: DWD
 date: '2024-02-25'
 categories:
   - R art
 ---

+I call this one _harmonica_ as it is based on a harmongraph.

 ```r
 thetas = seq(0,1,length=1000)*48*pi